DjNemas/MikuLib/Miku.Logger/EXAMPLES.md

 - Ensure directory path is valid

 ### Performance Issues
-- Use `LogOutput.File` instead of console for production
+- Use `MikuLogOutput.File` instead of console for production
 - Increase `MaxFileSizeBytes` to reduce rotation frequency
 - Use async methods for better throughput